top of page

 remembers a bicycle ride when he was younger.

-The smoke of the cigarettes he does not smoke kicks at his lungs
+The smoke of the cigarettes he does not smoke kick at his lungs

 mixing with the buzz of the booze he doesn’t ever drink